 I am a night owl and play a lot of Pokémon Go — usually while strolling through the city by night and listening to an audiobook or podcast.
 I love table top games and should really organize more game nights.
 I adore children and pets although (as you could probably tell by my list of hobbies) I have none of my own.

 I struggle with being punctual.
 Procrastination is my most serious vice, but I also overspend and overeat.
 I am an omnivore.
-My favorite food is Pho and I love Vietnamese food.
+My favorite dish is Pho and I love Vietnamese food.
 I neither smoke nor drink — not for health or morality reasons, but because I myself do not like it.
 David McClelland would say I have a high need for power, I would say I am an introvert who is highly aware of power dynamics and I value my own autonomy.

 Leave a comment